 - Sparklers are one thing, but other consumer fireworks are quite another matter.

 Firecrackers.
 Firecrackers are dangerous and become even more dangerous when they get old because they become unstable.
-Experts claim that most all firecrackers are shipped from overseas and consumers do not know how long the explosives stay on the ship and warehoused before eventually arriving at a retail store.
+Experts claim that most firecrackers are shipped from overseas, and consumers do not know how long the explosives stay on the ship and warehoused before eventually arriving at a retail store.

 Even though it looks like a dud, it may not act like one.
 Injury and serious eye trauma can occur when people mistakenly think that a firework is no longer active or hot.
-Never touch unexploded fireworks and contact the local fire or police department to properly handle it.
-Should the firework explode while it is in your hand, it could not only damage your eyes but there is a real possibility of losing fingers.
+Never touch unexploded fireworks and contact the local fire or police department to handle them properly.
+Should the firework explode while it is in your hand, it could not only damage your eyes, but there is a real possibility of losing fingers.

 Just because you are not lighting or throwing it does not mean you are out of the line of fire.
 An international study of fireworks-related eye injuries showed that nearly half of the people injured by fireworks were bystanders.
 The research also found that one in six of these injuries caused severe vision loss.
 Despite the risks associated with fireworks, only 10% of adults wear eye protection when using them, according to a recent survey by the American Academy of Ophthalmology.

 Are There Alternatives to Fireworks This New Year?

 Prevent Blindness offers alternatives to celebrate the holiday safely:

 - Purchase non-toxic glow-sticks, ropes, and jewelry that can safely light the night for kids.

 - Have children design and decorate their own New Year’s t-shirts and hats using glow-in-the-dark paints.
 Add puffy paints and glitter to make them sparkle.